kurt-krueckeberg/de/sphinx/notes.md

 ˈma:l
 ```

-The apostrophe `ˈ` indicates that the first syllable is stressed.
-The `:` after the `a` indicates it is a long vowel.
+`ˈ` indicates the beginning of the word is stressed.
+The `:` after `a` indicates `a` is long.
 PONS dictionary gives
-the IPA spelling of words.
-In PONS, the word [malen](https://en.pons.com/translate/german-english/malen), which also has a long "a", is written:
+the IPA spelling of words; for example, the word [malen](https://en.pons.com/translate/german-english/malen), which also has a long "a", is written:

 ```
 ma·len [ˈma:lən]
 ```

 The upside down backward "e" is the schwa symbol.
 It stands for an unstressed or weak vowel sound like the "e" in chicken that gets swallowed
 up when we pronounce the word "chick'in" or "chickn'n".
-In English and some other languages, it usually represents the mid central vowel sound
+In English and some other languages, it usually represents the mid central vowel sound.
+In German the schwa only occurs with the letter `e`.
+The best examples of this are the inflected endings of verb stems: reden, redest, lesen,
+machen,

 ###  S sounds